thanosmoschou/musicVibes/readme.md

 to start the app.<br>

 Select a folder that has some music inside and let the app do its magic!
 The only thing you have to do is vibing!!!

-## Disclaimer
-For now it supports only files in .wav format.